pingcap/docs-cn/tidb-lightning/data-import-best-practices.md

     After data and index import is completed, the [`ADMIN CHECKSUM`](/sql-statements/sql-statement-admin-checksum-table.md) statement is executed on each table, and the checksum value is compared with the local checksum value of TiDB Lightning.
 When many tables exist, or an individual table has a large number of rows, the checksum phase can take a long time.

-- Execution plan
+- The analyze operation

     After the checksum is successfully completed, the [`ANALYZE TABLE`](/sql-statements/sql-statement-analyze-table.md) statement is executed on each table to generate the optimal execution plan.
-The [`ANALYZE TABLE`](/sql-statements/sql-statement-analyze-table.md) operation can be time-consuming when dealing with a large number of tables or an individual table with a significant amount of data.
+The analyze operation can be time-consuming when dealing with a large number of tables or an individual table with a significant amount of data.

 - Relevant issues